davidecavestro/123table/README.md

 ## Project status

-Beta testing: the implemented features seems to work as expected.
+Beta testing: the implemented features seem to work as expected.
 <br>
-See the roadmap below for missing features.
+See the roadmap below or open a PR for missing features.

 ## Image flavours